joshkraft/joshkraft-blog/_posts/2020-12-06-Poodles-and-Doodles-Part-1.md

 > **Note**: this is a pretty big simplification — real machine learning systems are often much more complex, with loops and dependencies along the way.
 However, I do not believe that level of detail is useful here.

-Each of these stages can be a source of bias, without proper practices in place.
+Each of these stages can be a source of bias.
 Each machine learning system will be unique in construction and application, so in this post I will focus on *questions to ask* along the way, rather than *rules to follow.*

 ### Stage 1 (Data Collection)

 In Stage 1, data is collected from some **population**, or group of interest.
 The data will typically contain **features** (measured variables, such as *work history* or *income*) and **labels** (the output of interest, such as *spam/not spam* or *benign/malignant*).
 Here are some questions to ask during this stage:

 - **All data is imperfect.
 Is that being considered?**  All datasets are created in a historical context, and all contain measurement errors.
-These factors are not always obvious, and should be assessed before deciding to move forward with a given dataset.
+These characteristics are not always apparent, and should be assessed before deciding to move forward with a given dataset.

-- **Is the sampled data representative of the entire population?** If the data disproportionately represents users from any  particular demographic (such as young social media users from the United States), it should not be treated as an accurate representation of the entire American population.
+- **Is the sampled data representative of the entire population?** If the data disproportionately represents users from any  particular demographic (such as young social media users from the United States), it should not be treated as an accurate representation of the entire global population.
 Without proper consideration, this can lead to a model that does not generalize well when applied in the real world.
 This is commonly referred to as **representation bias**.

 - **Does the data reflect existing biases?** Even with proper sampling, datasets may serve as an accurate representation existing societal biases.
 In 2015, Amazon scrapped a ML-based recruiting tool  because it was [deemed to discriminate against women when making recommendations](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight/amazon-scraps-secret-ai-recruiting-tool-that-showed-bias-against-women-idUSKCN1MK08G) for technical roles such as software engineering.
 The problem?
 It was trained on ten years of historical data, which reflected the fact that software engineering has historically been a majority-male field.
 It is important to note that gender was not explicitly reported in the data — but algorithms can pick up on patterns that serve as a proxy for gender, such as attendance at an all-women university.
 This is commonly referred to as **historical bias**.

 ### Stage 2 (Algorithm Training / Evaluation)

 In Stage 2, an algorithm is trained on the collected data.
 For each example in the data, the **features** are passed to the algorithm, and are used to try to predict which **label** is correct for that example.
 Then, the **error** (also known as **loss** or **cost**) is computed for the prediction, which is then used to help the algorithm be *less wrong* (and therefore *more right*) in the future.
 During this stage, the **performance** of the model is calculated.
 Here are some questions that should be considered at this stage:

 - **How is performance being measured?** There are a number of metrics that are used to evaluate the performance of an algorithm.
-Each metric has strengths and weaknesses, and will perform best under certain circumstances.
+Each metric has strengths and weaknesses, and will be most useful under certain circumstances.
 The explanation of these metrics is beyond the scope of this post, but here are some of the most common ones, with links to further resources:
   - [Accuracy](https://developers.google.com/machine-learning/crash-course/classification/accuracy)
   - [Precision and Recall](https://developers.google.com/machine-learning/crash-course/classification/precision-and-recall)
   - [F1 Score](https://en.wikipedia.org/wiki/F-score)